ztyyLV/web-twain-docs/faq/type-error-appendchild.md

 ### Cause:
-The issue is because when the application implements this line `DWObject = Dynamsoft.DWT.GetWebTwain('dwtcontrolContainer')`, the container is still null or haven't been created yet.
-Although it may finish the initialization success, the issue will appear when you upload the files.
+Typically an application uses `DWObject = Dynamsoft.DWT.GetWebTwain('dwtcontrolContainer')` to create the DWObject at the target container.
+There are certain conditions where Web TWAIN's intialization process will complete, but after initalization, the target container is not defined or remains null.
+You will then see the error when trying to upload your files.

 ### Workaround:
-Please check if your container is created dynamically (specially if you are using framework).
-There are two ways to get rid of the issue.
+Please check if your container is created dynamically (especially if you are using dynamic frameworks).
+There are two ways to address the issue.

-(1) If you want to use dynamic initialization method, here is the sample code to create the object dynamically:
+(1) If you want to use dynamic initialization method, here is sample code to create the object dynamically:

 ```javascript
 Dynamsoft.DWT.CreateDWTObjectEx(